Donald Crowhurst

-Donald Charles Alfred Crowhurst (1932 – July 1969) was a British inventor/entrepreneur, businessman, and amateur sailor who disappeared while competing in the Sunday Times Golden Globe Race, a single-handed, round-the-world yacht race held in 1968–1969.
-Soon after starting the race, his boat, the Teignmouth Electron, began taking on water.
-Crowhurst secretly abandoned the race while reporting false positions in an attempt to appear to complete a circumnavigation without actually doing so.
-His ship's logbooks, found after his disappearance, suggest that stress and associated psychological deterioration may have led to his apparent suicide.
-While contemporary reporting focused on his fraudulent reports and emphasised his actions as a hoaxer or "con man", with the passage of time his story has tended to be reappraised as more of a maritime tragedy that acts as a warning to others of the dangers of commencing a substantial sea voyage.
-With initial (if misplaced) belief in technology and personal capacity to complete the race, but without adequate preparation or properly tested equipment, as well as the danger of entering a potentially disastrous financial arrangement that (at least in theory) would see him lose everything should he not complete the race.
+Donald Charles Alfred Crowhurst (1932 – July 1969) was a British electronics engineer, businessman, and amateur sailor who disappeared while competing in the Sunday Times Golden Globe Race, a single-handed, round-the-world yacht race held in 1968–1969.
+He secretly abandoned the race some weeks or months after departing, remaining in the Atlantic Ocean for seven months while reporting false positions.
+Contemporary reporting focused on his fraudulent reports and emphasised his actions as a hoaxer or "con man".
+However, with the passage of time, his story has tended to be reappraised as more of a maritime tragedy that, according to one recent author, "raises essential questions about the ethics of competition, solitude at sea and the psychological limits of sailors".

 Crowhurst's participation in the race, together with its ultimately tragic end, has exerted a fascination over many commentators and artists.
 It has inspired a number of books, stage plays and films, including a documentary, Deep Water (2006), and two feature films, Crowhurst and The Mercy (both 2017), in which Crowhurst is played by the actors Justin Salinger and Colin Firth, respectively.
 Teignmouth Electron ended its days as a dive boat in the Caribbean and its decaying remains can still be found in the dunes above a beach in the Cayman Islands.